Tactical athlete in combat gear and night vision goggles climbing under load at night

-Tactical Athlete vs Hybrid Athlete
+Tactical Athlete vs Hybrid Athlete: What's the Difference?

-January 22, 20264 min read
+January 22, 20269 min read

 Understanding the difference helps athletes choose the right training approach for their goals, whether they are preparing for a selection course, a deployment, or simply aiming to become more capable across multiple domains.
+The CF ONE training programs are built around exactly that kind of multi-domain readiness.

-What Is a Tactical Athlete?
+What Defines a Tactical Athlete?

 A tactical athlete is someone whose training is designed to support real-world operational demands.